stt045/parkingproject/README.md

 * [x] Make sure turning on reminders works correctly

 **STRECH GOALS TO IMPLEMENT**
-* [ ] Add a random number generator for spot count with increment/decrement of +-2 in randomize time intervals
+* [x] Add a random number generator for spot count with increment/decrement of +-3 in randomize time intervals
-* [ ] Overhaul the welcome page into multiple step by step instructions on how to use the app - Joy
+* [x] Overhaul the welcome page
 * [ ] Fix reminder information to display with am/pm and correct formats
 * [ ] Make back buttons and text bigger
 * [ ] Be able to edit the time in the reminders